tankh99/tp/docs/DeveloperGuide.md

 **Extension**

 * 3a.
 User modifies the command, and without executing it, presses the Down arrow key, followed by the Up arrow key
-    * 4a1.
+    * 3a1.
 The command before modification is shown because the modified command was not executed

+  Use case resumes from step 3
-* *a.
-User presses the Up arrow key when there is no previous command
+* 2a.
+User presses the Up arrow key again
     * *a1.
 A sound is played indicating that there is no previous command

-    Use case ends.
+    Use case resumes from step 3.

 **Use case: Getting the next command entered**